 There is no auto accident as devastating as a truck accident.
 These vehicles can weigh between 80,000 and 100,000 pounds, meaning an accident can easily lead to surrounding cars being completely crushed.
 A cargo spill could make things even worse, as the cargo could be dangerous, toxic, or heavy.
 If a driver or loader failed to properly secure cargo in a truck’s trailer, then they would be liable to any injuries sustained in a spill.

-The team at Leventhal Puga Braley P.C. has witnessed the damage and devastation that these kinds of accidents can cause.
+The team at Leventhal Puga Braley P.C. has witnessed the damage and devastation that these kinds of collisions can cause.
 Very few accident victims walk away from a cargo spill without a traumatic injury, and these injuries can require months to years of medical intervention.
 If you have found yourself injured by a cargo spill accident, we can use all of our legal experience and knowledge to advocate for the compensation you need to recover.
 Call our firm at (303) 759-9945 or toll-free at (877) 433-3906 to receive top-notch legal representation.

 The responsibility for securing cargo can come down to the truck’s driver, a loading team, a delivery company, or the trucking company responsible for the vehicle.
 If any one of these groups acts negligently and cargo is not properly secured, their carelessness can cause a devastating spill.
 Sadly, profits and speed often get put above safety, and drivers may act recklessly to complete a load on time or loading crews may be encouraged to pack as much cargo into the truck as possible.
 But there is no excuse for cargo spills, and victims should be properly compensated when trucking companies allow negligence to occur.